carpentries-incubator/jekyll-pages-novice/_episodes/01-introduction.md

 which is just one reason why
 web developers are not the target audience of this tutorial.)

-The information displayed by the web browser is a combination of **HTML** - a hierarchical format describing the structural elements of the page and their raw content - **CSS** - an ordered set of styling instructions telling the browser how to organise and format that content - and any **images** that should be embedded in the page.
+The page displayed by the web browser is the result of combining **HTML** - a hierarchical format describing the structural elements of the page and their raw content - with **CSS** - an ordered set of styling instructions telling the browser how to the content should be organised and formatted - and any **images** that should be embedded in the page.
 Other information received from the server, but not displayed by the browser,